Updated for January 2020

 Today’s businesses are dealing with more data than ever.
 Data from financial transactions, CRM systems, qualitative data, social media interactions, analytics platforms... the list goes on.

-In the midst of all this, companies need novel ways to capture data, verify its accuracy, and use it to develop models that can inform strategic decisions.
+In the midst of all of this data, companies need novel ways to capture data, verify its accuracy, and use it to develop models that can inform strategic decisions.
 Usually, the most valuable data of all concerns a single, ever-fluctuating commodity: Your customers.

 What Kind of Data Do Companies Collect?

-The B2B sales cycle is getting longer and more complex — 58% of B2B buyers surveyed said they spend more time researching purchases.
+The B2B sales cycle is getting longer and more complex — In a recent survey 76% of scientific purchasers said that online publications influence their decision to buy.
 More decision-makers are participating in consensus sales involving multiple stakeholders, with the optimum size of a purchasing team being between 4-5 people...
 Any more and a deal becomes increasingly subject to decision paralysis!

 The end result for specialist enterprises, especially in the scientific industry, is many months spent cultivating a single sale.